-Quick disclaimer: first, I will post before and after pics in a swimsuit.
-Some may think “she looked fine before” some may think “she shouldn’t own a bikini”.
-The point is to really SHOW you the results not just tell you.
+Quick disclaimer: First, I will post before and after pictures in a swimsuit.
+Some may think, “she looked fine before,” some may think, “she shouldn’t own a bikini.”
+The point is to really SHOW you the results, not just tell you.

 Also I don’t work for orange theory or get anything for this review though a nice new water bottle would be sweet.
 Just my own personal experience.

 Typically, many of our posts have been running related but recently I’ve taken on a new way of trying to maintain and achieve fitness called Orangetheory.
 The weather has gotten colder, the snow has begun to fall and I have no races coming up in near future so I’ve found myself less and less motivated to get out there and run.
 Running pretty much has been my main source of exercise past few years and when I don’t feel up to doing it I don’t do much at all.